rebelappstudio/fluttercon_design_tokens_example/README.md

 # fluttercon_design_tokens_example

 This is an example repository for Fluttercon 2023 Berlin.
 It contains an example about using design tokens with Flutter.
+The design tokens are handled by Token Studio in Figma.

 ## Contets